 Sunshine might be the most natural option, but it isn’t the only option for bringing light to your plants.
 Depending on your situation, location, and plant needs, synthetic lighting might be the right choice for you.
 Below are the best and most commonly used synthetic lighting options available for your plants.

 These bulbs are a great option especially if you are worried about overheating your plants.
 Fluorescent bulbs will provide light yet remain cool enough to be kept close to your plants.
 These lights are helpful if you are hoping to grow seedlings and young sprouting plants.

 HID lights are great for covering a large amount of space.
 These lights are perfect for being capable of filling the area needed while remaining close enough to your plants to make the lighting count.

-If your working with smaller spaces, LED lights are great because they use less heat, which allows for them to be closer to your plants.
+If you work with smaller spaces, LED lights are great because they use less heat, which allows for them to be closer to your plants.

-This choice of lighting does well with leafy green plants and are better served with a group of plants instead of singles.
+This choice of lighting does well with leafy green plants and is better served with a group of plants instead of singles.